lyokha/hl/README.md

 *Global options:*

 - **-s &lt;snippet&gt;**
-      loads a snippet with specified name from \~/.hlrc file.
+      loads a snippet with specified name from file \~/.hlrc.
 The white space between `-s` and the name of snippet can be omitted.
 For example `-sW` will load snippet with name `W`.